-Okal to continue legacy of Kip Keino in Birmingham
+Okal to continue Keino legacy in Birmingham

-Commonwealth Games 2022: Joseph Okal to continue legacy of Kip Keino in Birmingham
+Commonwealth Games 2022: Joseph Okal hungry to continue legacy of Kipchoge Keino in Birmingham

 Last updated on .From the section Sport Africa